mangobite04/DemoToInternedServices/README.md

-# DemoToInternedServices
-# AWS Architecture Setup with AWS CLI
+# Demo To InternedServices - AWS Architecture Setup

 There are two parts to the setup,
 - **Part 1** - Setting up the network infrastructure (VPC, Subnets, Security Groups)